DengPingFan/Saliency-Authors/README.md

 Contributed by Ge-Peng Ji, Deng-Ping Fan.

-> Note: This repo include the laboratory studying in visual attention and saliency detection.
+> Note: This repo includes the laboratory studying in visual attention and saliency detection.
 Listed in no particular order

 ## Foreign Scholars